Purdue-CS193/lab-1-shreekulkarni/index.md

 # Shree Kulkarni's first CS193 lab
 ## Header 2
-### Favorite things about Purdue
+### Favorite things about CS193

-- My friends
-- My dorm room
-- My Classes
-- Free HBO
+- The fact that it is an intro class
+- Helps us understand  various tools

 1. Numbered
 2. List